lgrcia/nightshift/README.md

   </p>
 </p>

-A Python package to compute and visualize Observation metrics for periodic events.
+A Python package to compute and visualize observation metrics for periodic events.

 In Astronomy, *nighshift* is useful to answer the following questions:
 - How much of an orbit with period $P$ has been observed given certain observation times? ([tutorial](docs/ipynb/coverage))